11 types of verified carbon offset projects on Sustain.Life

 Energy efficiency

 Organizations can support and create sustainable development and energy practices by getting their energy efficiency projects (e.g., installing solar panels) and technology verified by a third party.
 They can also sell the resulting credits.
-Energy efficiency offsets compensate for your unavoidable emissions because they help fund those operational efficiencies for companies that sell their remaining credits.
-Energy efficiency offsets also support the development of products that those companies can then sell to others to be more efficient (e.g., a retrofit kit that makes an AC unit more efficient).
+Energy efficiency projects compensate for your unavoidable emissions because they help fund those operational efficiencies for companies that sell their remaining credits.
+Energy efficiency carbon credits also support the development of products that those companies can then sell to others to be more efficient (e.g., a retrofit kit that makes an AC unit more efficient).

 Ozone-depleting substances (destruction or replacement)